What Is A Savings Account? And How Do They Work

 Storing money in an account is a familiar enough idea, right?
 You do that in a checking account.
 And in a retirement account.
 And your wallet.
 (You see, there once was this wildly popular thing called “cash,” and it was often carried in a small…) The difference between a savings account and most other accounts is that your money earns interest while remaining extremely accessible to you.

 A checking account, for instance, offers you instant access to your money for making purchases, but rarely generates any additional money (also known as interest) at all.
-On the other end of the spectrum, a RRSP is extremely inaccessible (in fact, you have to pay withholding taxes for early withdrawal) but the funds you’ve deposited in it have the potential to grow and grow.
+On the other end of the spectrum, a 401(k) is extremely inaccessible (in fact, you have to pay taxes and a 10% percent penalty to the government for early withdrawal) but the funds you’ve deposited in it have the potential to grow and grow.

 A savings account splits the difference.
 It’s a place for you to save your money for use at a later date (a honeymoon or a down payment for a car, etc.) or as an emergency fund.
 Although, if a short-term need arises (the airline lost your luggage on the way to your honeymoon or your car broke down), you can immediately transfer some or all of your savings to a checking account to make a purchase and get out of a jam.Our cash account doesn’t have an “introductory rate” — because introductory rates disappear.
 Get started with Wealthsimple Cash to spend, save and earn 1.9% interest annually.